santtuniskanen/portfolio/README.md

 # Objective
 The objective is to build a portfolio website to showcase some of my qualifications and achivements, whether it's based on education or my hobbies.
-Since this is a DevOps Software Engineering project, I need to incorporate more than a few DevOps tools and practices along the project.
+Since this is a DevOps Software Engineering project, I need to incorporate more than a few DevOps tools and practices within the project, like deployment, pipelines or metrics tracking.

 ## Setting a few goals:
 <li>Set up a pipeline to merge changes</li>